Electric car charging at home

 Any extra cost will be included in the quote from your installer.

 If you’re Scottish, you’re in luck.
-Not only can you be eligible for the £350 OLEV grant, but you could also be eligible for up to £300 from the ‘EST’ grant, administered by the Energy Saving Trust.
+Not only can you be eligible for the £350 OZEV grant, but you could also be eligible for up to £300 from the ‘EST’ grant, administered by the Energy Saving Trust.

 In order to claim the EST grant, your install must be completed by an EST approved installer.
 Any installer that you connect with through Rightcharge in Scotland will be EST approved.

-One thing to note - The OLEV grant is claimed by the installer, and is knocked off the price, whereas you claim the EST grant yourself following the install.
+One thing to note - The OZEV grant is claimed by the installer, and is knocked off the price, whereas you claim the EST grant yourself following the install.
 You will need to request approval from the EST too before the install is carried out.

 How to save over £200 per year using a smart charger